Table of Contents

 IMDb Rating: 6.3/10

 Noelle Kringle, who lives in the North Pole with Santa Claus as her father, enjoys a life of pleasure and Christmas happiness.
-The family is ecstatic, but when Noelle inquires about her future work, Kris responds that she will spread Christmas joy to assist Nick is doing his job correctly.
+The family is ecstatic, but when Noelle inquiries about her future work, Kris responds that she will spread Christmas joy to assist Nick is doing his job correctly.
 Life seems to be simple.
 When Noelle’s father dies away, her brother, Nick, will be the new Santa Claus.
 Nick is under pressure, and what was supposed to be a weekend vacation has turned into a week away.
 Noelle embarks on a journey to save not only her brother but also Christmas.

 Write Before Christmas (2019)